AntwanSherif/AntwanSherif/README.md

-# Hello, nerds
+# Hello nerds,

-Hi, my name is Antwan 👋 , I'm a senior software engineer at Vodafone International Solutions (_Vois).
+My name is Antwan 👋 , I'm a senior software engineer at Vodafone International Solutions (_Vois).

 I create exciting web and mobile app experiences for the next generation of consumer-facing companies 🌟